lexogrine/hud-viewer/README.md

 ![Lexogrine HUD Viewer](assets/githubLogo.png?raw=true)
 # Lexogrine HUD Viewer

-Lexogrine HUD Viewer is an extension for the Lexogrine HUD Manager (1.8+), that allows to connect to remote instance of the LHM in the same network, receive CS:GO data from it and use HUDs remotely.
-All you have to do, is input Viewer Code from the corresponding LHM and hit connect.
-If there firewall is correctly configured, Viewer will connect and show you list of the HUDs you can use.
+Lexogrine HUD Viewer is an extension for Lexogrine HUD Manager (1.8+), allowing users to connect to a remote Lexogrine HUD Manager instance in the same network, receive CS:GO data from it and use HUDs remotely.
+All you have to do (provided you have a proper firewall configuration) is input the Viewer Code from your LHM instance and hit Connect.

 ## Download